 The process of analysing model output for comparison with data may involve algorithms similar to those implemented in complex numerical models.
 In these cases, model output is input to another model in order to produce output comparable to observed quantities.
 Papers describing these algorithms may be submitted as either methods for model assessment or model description papers.

 Model evaluation is an important component of most GMD papers.
 Model development papers in particular often include a large proportion of evaluation.
 Typically, this comprises a comparison of the performance of different model configurations or parameterisations.
 In some cases, the evaluation is sufficiently substantial that a stand-alone paper is required.
 In this case it is required that the model, model development, or model experiment has already been described in another paper (or that the description is also under review).
-The authors should provide the citation of the description paper in the evaluation manuscript itself and also in the letter to the editor when submitting an evaluation manuscript.
+The model name and version number should be identified in the title.
+The authors must provide the citation of the description paper in the evaluation manuscript itself and also in the letter to the editor when submitting an evaluation manuscript.
 If the description is in GMD then there is the possibility of linking the papers, either in the form of a companion paper (e.g. Part 1 and Part 2), or as part of a special issue devoted to a particular model or experiment.
+Preprocessing, run control and postprocessing scripts covering every data processing action for all the results reported in the paper should be provided for evaluation papers.

 It is, however, common for pure evaluation papers to contain substantial conclusions about geoscience rather than about models, and such papers are not suitable for submission to GMD.
 These are more likely to reach the appropriate audience in those EGU journals which publish scientific results related to the GMD subject areas.